You Will Never Feel 100% Ready. That Is Normal.

 Should I schedule the exam before starting to study?

 Yes, if you are the type of person who needs a deadline to maintain momentum.
 Schedule 4 to 6 weeks out.
 That creates accountability and prevents the indefinite "I will study one more week" loop.
-If your practice scores show you are not ready as the date approaches, you can reschedule at Pearson VUE with no penalty if done 24+ hours before the appointment.
+If your practice scores show you are not ready as the date approaches, check Pearson VUE's current cancellation and rescheduling policy before moving the appointment.
 The date creates urgency.
 The benchmarks determine whether you keep it or move it.

 What is a good score on a practice exam before scheduling?

 80% or above on a timed practice exam, with no content area below 65%.
-That margin accounts for the typical 3 to 5 point score reduction between practice and real exam conditions.
+That margin gives you room for test-day nerves, pacing issues, and unfamiliar wording.
 Scores of 75 to 79% are borderline.
 Scores below 75% indicate you need more preparation before scheduling.